Cyberia Computer Club Unified Theme

 Color Palette

-One of the defining features of this theme is its color palette.
+One of the defining features of this style framework is its color palette.
 It's generated from a few swatches using lots of (human-written ) algebra in the Oklab LCh color space.

 $i GREY PINK PURPLE BLUE TEAL GREEN YELLOW ORANGE RED